Noweisri/Encryption-Algorithms-GUI/README.md

 Error("Add here the text of your error")
 ```

-### Link your algorithm to encrypt & decrypt buttons
+### Link your algorithm to encrypt and decrypt buttons
 After implementing your algorithm in a separate method, you must perform the next two steps

 ```java